proplot-dev/proplot/docs/showcase.rst

 New axis scales
 ---------------

-Also added handy new axis scales!
-The first two scale the axes as the sine of the latitude (i.e. **area-weighted** latitude), and as with latitude in the Mercator projection.
+ProPlot adds several handy axis scales.
+The ``'sine'`` scale scales the axis as the sine of the latitude – this is useful for getting an **area-weighted** latitude coordinate.
+The ``'mercator'`` scale scales the axis as with latitude in the Mercator projection.

 .. code:: ipython3